 Assaying Retinal Structure and Function

-At the desired experimental end point (in this case after 8 weeks in rats and 12 weeks in mice), under general anesthesia using intraperitoneal injection with ketamine/xylazine, measure retinal function with the dark-adapted electroretinogram (ERG) as described in greater detail elsewhere.15-17
+At the desired experimental end point (in this case after 8 weeks in rats and 12 weeks in mice), under general anesthesia using intraperitoneal injection with ketamine/xylazine, measure retinal function with the dark-adapted electroretinogram (ERG) as described in greater detail elsewhere15-17.

 Note: We have found robust ganglion cell dysfunction, retinal nerve fibre layer thinning and ganglion cell loss for durations between 8-12 weeks.
 Others have successfully employed longer periods of IOP elevation14,15.